Mount Carbon, West Virginia

 Mount Carbon is a census-designated place (CDP) in Fayette County, West Virginia, United States.
 Mount Carbon is located along West Virginia Route 61, 3 mi southeast of Montgomery, on the south bank of the Kanawha River at the mouth of Armstrong Creek.
 Mount Carbon has a post office with ZIP code 25139.
-As of the 2010 census, its population was 428.
+As of the 2020 census, its population was 341 (down from 428 at the 2010 census).

 Namesake

 Mount Carbon was named for nearby coal deposits, a carbon-based fuel.